friedger/clarity-marketplace/README.md

 (Inspired by the marketplace of monstereos.io)

+This is a submission to the CLARITY HACK of the Stacks 2.0 Hackathon Series.

 ## Smart Contracts

 The main contract `market.clar` describes the marketplaces. `tradables.clar` defines the interface (`trait`) of tradable assets.
 There are two examples of tradable assets: